DEDtm/Doc-Link-Cleaner/README.md

 # Google Apps Script for removing, preserving, or adjusting spaces around external links in Google Docs

 A Google Apps Script that provides a unified toolkit for handling external links in Google Docs.
-It can remove external links (with or without text), add spaces before links, and remove spaces before links.
+It can remove external links (with or without text), add spaces before links, and clean up organization/client pattern strings.

 ## ⚙️ How It Works